oceanplacid/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions sets execute permissions on all subdirectories except files 12-directory_permissions creates a directory "my_dir" with 751 permissions in the current directory 13-change_group changes the group to "school" for the file "hello"
+11-directories_permissions sets execute permissions on all subdirectories except files 12-directory_permissions creates a directory "my_dir" with 751 permissions in the current directory 13-change_group changes the group to "school" for the file "hello" 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all files and directories